Everything you need to know about repositioning cruises

 3. Remember to factor in one-way flight costs - you'll have to pay for flight(s) at one or both ends of the cruise

-4. Expect a quieter ship and older crowd - this will appeal to some, but deter those keen for a busy, buzzy atmosphere
+4. Expect a quieter ship & older crowd - this will appeal to some, but deter those keen for a busy, buzzy atmosphere

 5. That said, don't think of a repositioning cruise as a stripped-down version of a standard voyage - that's a common misconception; you'll enjoy exactly the same level of complimentary dining options, entertainment, activities and high-quality service will be offered as usual with Marella Cruises.

-Interested in booking a respositioning cruise?
-Browse the latest deals from Marella on great value respositional cruises in 2023/2024.
+Ready to book a respositioning cruise?
+Browse the latest deals from Marella on great value respositional cruises in 2024/2025.

 Richard Mellor